Newton Longville: Amenities

 Newton Longville Church of England Combined School is a mixed, voluntary controlled primary school, that takes children between the ages of four and eleven.
 It has slightly over 200 pupils.

+Twenty-first century

 Salden Place

-In 2009 Buckinghamshire County Council proposed a new settlement called "Salden Chase" outside Newton Longville.
+In 2009 Buckinghamshire County Council proposed a new settlement called "Salden Chase" outside the village, adjacent to West Bletchley.

 The development was later renamed Salden Park, and subsequently Salden Place by the developer Taylor Wimpey.

 Construction on the eastern initial phase commenced in late 2024, and the first homes are set to be delivered by the end of 2025.
 Meanwhile, work on the western initial phase commenced in mid-2025.